kevinbdsouza/kevinbdsouza.github.io/_posts/2025-04-25-dspy-agentbench.md

 ## Baseline **Chain-of-Thought** agent in DSPy

 The baseline agent is a CoT implementation in DSPy.
 Below is a lightly annotated view of the baseline agent’s control flow.
-Everything outside the grey block is ordinary Python; the grey block is where DSPy injects the LM.

 ```python
 class Agent(dspy.Module):